jonasbirkelof/docs/docs/tech/docker-containers/glances.md

 ## Prerequisites

-In the server root directory, create a folder called `glances`. `cd` into it and create the file `docker-compose.yml`.
+In the server root directory, create a folder called `glances/`. `cd` into it and create the file `docker-compose.yml`.

 For instructions on how to use Glances as a widget on Homepage, please see [Setup on Homepage]() (To do...)